IzaacMammadov/docs.urbit.org/content/courses/hoon-school/C-azimuth.md

 so that Urbit ID points can be uniquely controlled, transferred, and used to work with instances of Urbit OS (ships).

-Urbit ID (=Azimuth) provides persistent and stable futureproof identity to its users through a hierarchical address space.
+Urbit ID (Azimuth) provides persistent and stable futureproof identity to its users through a hierarchical address space.
 Any particular Urbit ID plays a particular role in the overall Urbit system which is determined by its point number and classified into ranks.